-[I thought it would be fun to run a little series over here at DDD: I’ll profile one one of my favorite foods, or a food that I’ve recently discovered and enjoyed, over several days.
+[I thought it would be fun to run a little series: I’ll profile one one of my favorite foods, or a food that I’ve recently discovered and enjoyed, over several days.
 For this second entry, I’m focusing on Quinoa.
 The series is presented on an occasional (and entirely arbitrary) basis, before I move on to the next lucky comestible.
 This is the last entry on quinoa.]

 The moment I decided to present a Lucky Comestible series about quinoa, I simultaneously decided I’d have to include at least one baked goodie.
 I know what you’re thinking: “Now, Ricki, haven’t you already included a recipe for said baked goodie?
 After all, you did post about Almond-Quinoa Muffins before the involuntary GBR, didn’t you?”